RAHULMS98/Elevatelabs-task1-Port_discovery/README.md

-README.md
-Cyber Security Internship - Task 1: Scan Your Local Network for Open Ports This repository contains the work completed for Elevate Labs' Cyber Security Internship, Task 1.
-The objective was to perform basic network reconnaissance on a local network to identify open ports on devices.
+                                                 Task 1: Scan Your Local Network for Open Ports The objective was to perform basic network reconnaissance on a local network to identify open ports on devices.
 This task helped in understanding network service exposure and associated security risks.

 🛠️ Tools Used
 Nmap: The primary tool used for port scanning and OS detection.